jmq06/starter-academic2/content/authors/admin/_index.md

 ---
 Jamie Quinn, PhD is a research scientist at the Florida Center for Reading Research.
 Her current roles include psychometrician and data analyst for the Reach Every Reader project funded by the Chan Zuckerberg Initiative and methodologist for the Quantitative Methodology and Innovation Division at FCRR.
 Before joining FCRR in 2017, she served as a Postdoctoral Research Fellow at The University of Texas at Austin under the mentorship of Greg Roberts and Sharon Vaughn in the Meadows Center for Preventing Educational Risk.

-Dr. Quinn is starting the Interdisciplinary Data Science Masters Program in Fall 2021 to further her computer and data science learning.
+Dr. Quinn is starting the Interdisciplinary Data Science Masters Program in Fall 2021 to further her computer programming and data science learning.

 Outside of work she enjoys spending time with her husband, watching sports of all kinds, reading sci-fi and fantasy novels, weightlifting, and cuddling with her two cats.